 Default Behavior for Technicians

-If you are using the Default Service Technician role, both permissions are enabled by default with the version 9.1 update.
-This means technicians will automatically be able to access the analytics page and build custom reports, unless custom roles have already been applied.
+The default Service Technician role includes both reporting permissions by default.
+This means technicians can access the analytics page and build custom reports unless custom roles or modified permissions are already in use.

 Custom Roles (Admin Action Required)

-If your district has created custom roles or modified permissions, the new custom reporting permissions will not be automatically turned on.
-If the permissions are disabled, the "Reporting" top navigation will be hidden.
-If one permission is disabled, that option will be hidden from the drop-down.
+If your district uses custom roles or modified permissions, the new custom reporting permissions are not enabled automatically.
+If both permissions are disabled, the "Reporting" top navigation is hidden.
+If one permission is disabled, only that option is hidden from the drop-down menu.

 - Go to Admin > User Management > Roles.

-- Click Edit for the relevant user role you want to enable access to custom reporting.
+- Click Edit for the user role that needs access.

 - Click Save.